Sude-bozan/Sude-bozan/README.md

-# Merhaba!
-Ben Sude.
+# Hi!
+I'm Sude.

-**Junior Data Analyst** olarak çalışıyorum.
-SQL, Python, Power BI ve Microsoft Excel programlarını kullanarak veri setleri üzerinde çalışmalar yapıyorum.
+I'm a **Junior Data Analyst** working on datasets using SQL, Python, Power BI, and Microsoft Excel.